cambecc/earth/README.md

 "earth" is a project to visualize global weather conditions.

-An instance of "earth" is available at http://earth.nullschool.net.
+A customized instance of "earth" is available at http://earth.nullschool.net.

 "earth" is a personal project I've used to learn javascript and browser programming, and is based on the earlier [Tokyo Wind Map](https://github.com/cambecc/air) project.
 Feedback and contributions are welcome! ...especially